Benedict Arnold: Siege of Boston and Fort Ticonderoga

-Quebec Expedition
+Quebec expedition

-The Second Continental Congress authorized an invasion of Quebec, in part on the urging of Arnold—but he was passed over for command of the expedition.
-He then went to Cambridge, Massachusetts, and suggested to George Washington a second expedition to attack Quebec City via a wilderness route through Maine.
+The Second Continental Congress authorized an invasion of Quebec, in part on the urging of Arnold, but he was passed over for command of the expedition.
+He then went to Cambridge, Massachusetts, and suggested to George Washington a second expedition to attack Quebec City via a wilderness route through present-day Maine.
 He received a colonel's commission in the Continental Army for this expedition and left Cambridge in September 1775 with 1,100 men.
 He arrived before Quebec City in November, after a difficult passage in which 300 men turned back and another 200 died en route.
-He and his men were joined by Richard Montgomery's small army and participated in the December 31 assault on Quebec City in which Montgomery was killed and Arnold's leg was shattered.
-His chaplain Rev. Samuel Spring carried him to the makeshift hospital at the Hôtel Dieu.
+Arnold's forces were joined by Richard Montgomery's small army and participated in the December 31 assault on Quebec City in which Montgomery was killed and Arnold's leg was shattered.
+Arnold's chaplain, Rev. Samuel Spring, carried him to the makeshift hospital at the Hôtel Dieu.
 Arnold was promoted to brigadier general for his role in reaching Quebec, and he maintained an ineffectual siege of the city until he was replaced by Major General David Wooster in April 1776.

-Arnold then traveled to Montreal where he served as military commander of the city until forced to retreat by an advancing British army that had arrived at Quebec in May.
+Arnold then traveled to Montreal, where he served as military commander of the city until forced to retreat by an advancing British army that had arrived at Quebec in May.
 He presided over the rear of the Continental Army during its retreat from Saint-Jean, where he was reported by James Wilkinson to be the last person to leave before the British arrived.
-He then directed the construction of a fleet to defend Lake Champlain, which was overmatched and defeated in the October 1776 Battle of Valcour Island.
-However, his actions at Saint-Jean and Valcour Island played a notable role in delaying the British advance against Ticonderoga until 1777.
+He then directed the construction of a fleet to defend Lake Champlain, which was overmatched and defeated in the Battle of Valcour Island in October 1776.
+However, his actions at Saint-Jean and Valcour Island played a notable role in delaying the British advance against Fort Ticonderoga until 1777.

-During these actions, Arnold made a number of friends and a larger number of enemies within the army power structure and in Congress.
-He had established a decent relationship with George Washington, as well as Philip Schuyler and Horatio Gates, both of whom had command of the army's Northern Department during 1775 and 1776.
-However, an acrimonious dispute with Moses Hazen, commander of the 2nd Canadian Regiment, boiled into Hazen's court martial at Ticonderoga during the summer of 1776.
+During these actions, Arnold made several friends and a larger number of enemies within the army power structure and in Congress.
+He had established a decent relationship with Washington, as well as Philip Schuyler and Horatio Gates, both of whom had command of the army's Northern Department during 1775 and 1776.
+However, an acrimonious dispute with Moses Hazen, commander of the 2nd Canadian Regiment, boiled into Hazen's court martial at Fort Ticonderoga during the summer of 1776.
 Only action by Arnold's superior at Ticonderoga prevented his own arrest on countercharges leveled by Hazen.
-He also had disagreements with John Brown and James Easton, two lower-level officers with political connections that resulted in ongoing suggestions of improprieties on his part.
-Brown was particularly vicious, publishing a handbill which claimed of Arnold, "Money is this man's God, and to get enough of it he would sacrifice his country".
+Arnold also had disagreements with John Brown and James Easton, two lower-level officers with political connections that resulted in ongoing suggestions of improprieties on his part.
+Brown was particularly vicious, publishing a handbill which claimed of Arnold, "Money is this man's God, and to get enough of it he would sacrifice his country."